ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

 **v0.2.0**

-- 4 Aug 2019, RNC.
+- 4-6 Aug 2019, RNC.
-- ``tabular_schema`` attribute in the response to the list_processors_ command, with associated ``sql_dialect`` options and corresponding constraints on the results format for processors that provide a tabular schema.
+- Processors can describe their output format: ``schema_type`` and ``tabular_schema`` attribute in the response to the list_processors_ command, with associated ``sql_dialect`` options.
+- Corresponding constraints on the results format for processors that provide a tabular schema.

 ===============================================================================